The best new football kits for the 2025/26 season we've seen so far

 Bradford City: Away kit

 Bradford City’s new away kit is a tribute to the clubs 1970s heritage.
-It features a white base with claret and amber vertical stripes and shoulder panels, subtly embossed with a "BC".
+It features a white base with claret and amber vertical stripes, and shoulder panels, subtly embossed with "BC".
 A black ribbon beneath the collar honors the Valley Parade Fire Disaster victims.
 The shirt also acknowledges Bradford 2025 UK City of Culture.

 Morgan Truder